There are so many wonderful things about the Holiday Season and giving is one of those wonderful things!

-We don’t always have the time or money to go to a beach to relax, but ther are other times and ways we can relax and do a little self-care!
+Most of us don’t have the time or money to go to a beach to relax, but there are other times and ways we can relax and do a little self-care!

 The Holiday Season is one of the best times of the year to make sure we are giving ourselves some self-care especially since we are often very busy doing things for others.
 We are shopping and wrapping and baking and visiting and all of these things are wonderful, but they can be draining.
 We need to be able to set limits and make sure our own needs are being met, even if those needs are as simple as some rest and quiet time.